Anushka-0422/100-days-of-code/README.md

 Loving how fast and flexible Bootstrap is for building beautiful layouts with minimal code.
 Excited to dive deeper into components and grid systems next! 🚀

+🎧 Day 25 of #100DaysOfCode
+Today, I recreated the Spotify Front Page using Bootstrap! 🎵💻

+✅ Used Bootstrap's responsive grid and utility classes ✅ Designed a clean navbar, hero section, and feature cards ✅ Practiced layout structuring and responsiveness
+✅ Strengthened my frontend skills using a real-world UI clone

+Cloning real websites helps me understand how professional UIs are built — and Bootstrap makes the process smoother and faster!